 Greenhouse gases (GHG) are gases that absorb infrared radiation (net heat energy) emitted from Earth's surface and reradiate it back to the Earth's surface, thus contributing to the greenhouse effect.
-Carbon dioxide, methane, and water vapour are the most important greenhouse gases.
-See footnote seventy-
+Carbon dioxide, methane, and water vapour are the most important greenhouse gases76.
+As a result of a climate emergency declaration in January of 2020, the City of Thunder Bay has moved towards a net-zero GHG emissions target for the community.
+This is a very ambitious target requiring partnerships with all community members and senior levels of government.
+Meeting the net-zero target is achievable and will transform our city into one that is climate-positive and a leader in Ontario and Canada77.